MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authorization-group-entra-id.md

 1. In the app's registration screen, find and note the **Application (client) ID**.
 You use this value in your app's configuration file or files later in your code.
 1. In the app's registration screen, select the **Certificates & secrets** pane in the left to open the page where you can generate secrets and upload certificates.
 1. In the **Client secrets** section, select **New client secret**:
-   - Type a key description (for instance `app secret`),
+1. Type a key description - for example, *app secret*.
-   - Select one of the available key durations (**6 months**, **12 months** or **Custom**) as per your security posture.
+1. Select one of the available key durations: **6 months**, **12 months** or **Custom**.
-   - The generated key value is displayed when you select the **Add** button.
-Copy and save the generated value for use in later steps.
+1. Select **Add**.
+The generated key value is displayed.
-   - You need this key later in your code's configuration files.
+1. Copy and save the generated value for use in later steps.
+You need this key later in your code's configuration files.
 This key value isn't displayed again, and isn't retrievable by any other means, so make sure to note it from the Azure portal before navigating to any other screen or pane.
 1. In the app's registration screen, select the **API permissions** pane in the left to open the page where we add access to the APIs that your application needs.
-   - Select the **Add a permission** button and then,
+1. Select **Add a permission**.
-   - Ensure that the **Microsoft APIs** tab is selected.
+1. Ensure that the **Microsoft APIs** tab is selected.
-   - In the *Commonly used Microsoft APIs* section, select **Microsoft Graph**
+1. In the **Commonly used Microsoft APIs** section, select **Microsoft Graph**.
-   - In the **Delegated permissions** section, select the **GroupMember.Read.All** in the list.
+1. In the **Delegated permissions** section, select **GroupMember.Read.All** from the list.
 Use the search box if necessary.
 This permission is necessary for getting group memberships via Graph if the overage scenario occurs.
-   - Click the button to grant admin consent for GroupMember.Read.All.
+1. Select the button to grant admin consent for `GroupMember.Read.All`.
-   - Select the **Add permissions** button at the bottom.
+1. Select **Add permissions**.

 ### Create Security Groups